MLS Cup: LA Galaxy dynasty

 Between the 2011 and 2014 MLS Cups, the LA Galaxy appeared in three MLS Cup finals, having the most success in MLS Cup in a short period of time since United's late 1990s dynasty.
-The only final that the Galaxy did not win, came in 2013, where they lost in the 2013 Western Conference finals to eventual runner-up, Real Salt Lake.
+The only final that the Galaxy did not win, came in 2013, where they lost in the 2013 Western Conference semi-finals to eventual runner-up, Real Salt Lake.
 During that time, the Galaxy became the first MLS franchise to win five MLS Cups, when they won MLS Cup 2014.
 These teams contained several high-profile players including Landon Donovan, Robbie Keane, Gyasi Zardes, David Beckham and Omar Gonzalez.

 Some claim that the Galaxy's dynasty began in 2009, when they reached the playoffs for the first time since 2005, and marched to the finals, only to lose on penalties to Real Salt Lake.
 In 2010, and again, in 2011, the Galaxy won consecutive Supporters' Shield, and completed the league double winning both the Shield and MLS Cup in 2011.
 This was the first time this had been accomplished since the Columbus Crew achieved it in 2008.
 In the 2011 MLS Cup final, the Galaxy defeated the Houston Dynamo, 1–0 off a 72nd minute Donovan goal.
 The goal was scored off a Galaxy counter where Beckham fed a through ball to Donovan who slotted it past Hall.
 The 2012 final featured both the Galaxy and Dynamo again, making it the first since 2007 that an MLS Cup final was a rematch of the previous final.
 Again, the Galaxy won the final, this time coming from behind to defeat the Dynamo by a 3–1 scoreline.
 The match was Beckham's final MLS match.

 During the 2013 season, the Galaxy's chance to three-peat was thwarted by Real Salt Lake.
-Salt Lake defeated the Galaxy, 2–1 on aggregate, to advance to the MLS Cup final, where they eventually lost to Sporting Kansas City.
+Salt Lake defeated the Galaxy, 2–1 on aggregate, to advance to MLS Cup, where they eventually lost to Sporting Kansas City.

-The following season, the Galaxy reached the MLS Cup final again, playing the New England Revolution, making it a rematch of MLS Cup 2002 and MLS Cup 2005.
+The following season, the Galaxy reached MLS Cup again, playing the New England Revolution, making it a rematch of MLS Cup 2002 and MLS Cup 2005.
 In extra-time a Robbie Keane goal propelled the Galaxy to their fifth MLS match, a victory in the 2014 MLS Cup.